Thank you for supporting a rider owned and built company!

 2. Use with a class C or larger RV, motor-home is prohibited.
 Use on any trailer is prohibited.
 This will void the warranty.

 3. Be aware of low clearance sections or roads to avoid bicycle contact with ground.
 Use caution when crossing ditches and gullies back wheels may hit.
+Use caution when entering a steep driveway or incline.

 4. Pay attention to overhead height and clearances as wheels may be above the roof line of the vehicle.